-With a planned resident and worker population in the Urban Renewal Area of more than 18,000, this equates to a rate of community facilities provision of 21.3 square metres per 1,000 population.
-This is well below the prevailing rate of provision of similar classes of community facilities floor space for Rockdale LGA as a whole, which is 87 square metres per 1,000 population.
-The levying of the full cost of the facility on the Urban Renewal Area population is reasonable in that the development would not be required to provide any more community facilities, and in fact would provide a lesser quantum, than those currently enjoyed by the Rockdale LGA population.
+With a planned resident and worker population in the Urban Renewal Area of more than 18,000, this equates to a rate of community facilities provision of 21.3 square metres per 1.000 population.
+This is well below the prevailing rate of provision of similar classes of community facilities floor space for the LGA as a whole, which is 87 square metres per 1,000 population.10 The levying of the full cost of the facility on the Urban Renewal Area population is reasonable in that the development would not be required to provide any more community facilities, and in fact would provide a lesser quantum, than those currently enjoyed by the LGA population.

-The facility will be provided by Council acquiring floor space in a yet-to-be-determined mixed use development located within the Urban Renewal Area.
-This approach is preferred as it enables the community centre to integrate with the other non residential uses in the area, and is less expensive than acquiring land and developing a stand-alone building.
-This contributions plan includes the cost of acquiring land in stratum as well as the building fit-out.
+The facility will be provided by Council acquiring floor space in a yet-to-bedetermined mixed use development located within the Urban Renewal Area.
+This approach is preferred as it enables the community center to integrate with the other non-residential uses in the area, and is less expensive than acquiring land and developing a stand-alone building.
+This contributions plan includes the cost of acquiring land in stratum.
+Acquisitions of stratum land is not specifically listed in the Essential Works List (EWL) in the DPE Practice Note.
+The inclusion of this item is not included, as recommended by IPART, subject to DPE clarifying whether stratum land is included in the definition of land in the Practice Note.
 It is recognised that the fit-out component of the facility would not meet the definition of essential infrastructure included in the IPART practice note.